-Blocking D-2 receptors produces a useful tranquilizing effect, but depending on the dose it can also unhelpfully immobilize, or demotivate.
+Blocking D-2 receptors can produce a useful tranquilizing effect, but depending on dose can unhelpfully immobilize, or demotivate.

 At present the antipsychotics are divided into two groups - first and second generation antipsychotics.
 First generation drugs were marketed before 1990, second generation since then.
-It was clear from the outset that there was unlikely to be much difference between these two groups of drugs but company marketing especially in America made it seem like the second generation drugs were better.
+It was clear from the outset that there was unlikely to be much difference between these two groups of drugs but company marketing that was particularly successful in America made it seem like the second generation drugs were better.
 Second generation drugs except for clozapine can only be distinguished from first generation drug in terms of much greater costs.